contact enquiry list

 Does your venue have a sound limiter?
 If so, this could rule out some rock and pop bands with drums or bass.
 DJs can turn down the volume much more easily than a drummer can soften their playing.

 Most bands will perform two sets somewhere between 8:30 and 11:30pm.
-Many venues will need music off by midnight if not sooner, so a band will play tracks from an iPod for the final half hour.
+Many venues will require sets to finish by midnight, if not sooner, so a band will play tracks from a device for the final half hour.

-If your first dance is early, a DJ can play before the band start and again once they finish for guests who haven’t danced enough.
+If your first dance is early, a DJ can play before the band starts and again once they finish for guests looking to party later into the night.

 5. Mobility